strangelove-ventures/web3-mcp/README.md

 - `XRP_MNEMONIC`: Alternative to private key - your 12-word recovery phrase
 - `XRP_ADDRESS`: Optional - Your XRP account address (used to verify the derived address)
 - `XRP_RPC_URL`: Optional - Custom XRP Ledger node URL (defaults to public endpoint)

+### TON Configuration
+The tool uses TON Center's API by default and requires a mnemonic phrase for TON transactions.
+Configure these in your .env file:
+- `TON_MNEMONIC`: Required - Your 24-word recovery phrase for TON wallet
+- `TON_ADDRESS`: Required - Your TON wallet address
+- `TON_API_KEY`: Recommended - API key from @tonapibot on Telegram (for higher rate limits)
+- `TON_RPC_URL`: Optional - Custom TON RPC URL (defaults to TON Center API)

+The implementation includes automatic retry logic with exponential backoff for rate limit handling.

 ### UTXO Chain Data Providers
 The tool uses several data providers for UTXO chains: